opentok/opentok-ios-sdk-samples/4.Overlay-Graphics/README.md

 ===================

 *   This project uses open source QuickSVG SDK to process SVG files.
-In order to compile the sample, you must first run the"./clone-quick-svg" build script from the terminal.
+In order to compile the sample, you must first run the "./clone-quick-svg" build script from the terminal.

+    _Important:_ If XCode reports unsupported architecture issues when compiling this application, delete the quicksvg directory and run the "./clone-quick-svg" build script again.

 *   Since we are importing a number of classes implemented in project 2, the header search paths in the project build settings must be extended to look